Initial Search Fees

 - The fee for Soldier Enquiries for those who served in the British Army prior to 1914 is £60*.

-- For enquiries relating to our other research services the initial search fee is £40.
+- For General Enquiries relating to our other research services (e.g. the provenance of medals) the initial search fee is £45.

 Once the initial search is complete the enquirer will be notified of the results of the search and can then choose the type of report or package they would like to proceed with.
 All basic reports are included in the cost of the initial search fee.